Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 This may be a symptom that the root file system is getting mounted at boot from an image, and since I am modifying the mounted version and not the original one, my changes are not permanent.
-Finding a workaround for this will be the subject of a latter post.
+Finding a workaround for this will be the subject of a later post.

 ## Closing remarks